VincentPierc/Rob-Boss_Painting-Bot/Readme.md

 ## Overview
 Rob Boss (disciple of Bob Ross) is a 2 1/2 degree of freedom pen-plotting robot with a twist.
 This robot is capable of painting whatever HPGL file that is uploaded to its hard-drive.
 The project was created for our ME 405 Mechatronics term project at California Polytechnic State University San Luis Obispo.

-With a STM32 Arm Cortex MCU on a Nucleo-64 board as the brains of the robot, we designed a surrounding electro-mechanical system from scratch to give a 3-dimensional structure to the robot.
+With an STM32 Arm Cortex MCU on a Nucleo-64 board as the brains of the robot, we designed a surrounding electro-mechanical system from scratch to give a 3-dimensional structure to the robot.
 In combination with the software we designed and uploaded on the STM32, the robot arm can paint any image you can draw on illustrating software.
-The [Mechanical Design](https://github.com/VincentPierc/Rob-Boss_Painting-Bot#mechanical-design) section outlines the mechanical design parameters, struggles, and final outcomes for the project.
-The same for the software architecture can be found in the [Software Design](https://github.com/VincentPierc/Rob-Boss_Painting-Bot#software-design) section.
+Detailed design parameters can be found in the [Mechanical Design](https://github.com/VincentPierc/Rob-Boss_Painting-Bot#mechanical-design), [Software Design](https://github.com/VincentPierc/Rob-Boss_Painting-Bot#software-design), and [Electrical Design](https://github.com/VincentPierc/Rob-Boss_Painting-Bot#electrical-design) sections.

-The completed robot is able to draw any HPGL image with color, refill when low on paint, and plot the image on a computer synchronously.
+The completed robot is able to synchronously draw any HPGL image with color, refill when low on paint, and plot the image on a computer.
 The video below shows Rob Boss’s full capabilities.

 [![Rob Boss - Painting Robot](https://i.ytimg.com/an_webp/zsSy63GS3jI/mqdefault_6s.webp?du=3000&sqp=CNquipUG&rs=AOn4CLAiT6MDIVFPV8zxqhF1mrCtTVwHCQ)](https://www.youtube.com/watch?v=zsSy63GS3jI)